VSLO Global Network – International

 • The USMLE Step 1 passing score or “PASS” result is a mandatory requirement.
 Requests to waive this will not be considered.

-The UF College of Medicine Gainesville Divisions/Departments of Cardiovascular Medicine, Dermatology, Emergency Medicine, Family Medicine, Gastroenterology, Hematology, Hospital Medicine, Internal Medicine, Nephrology, Neurology, Neurosurgery, Obstetrics & Gynecology, Ophthalmology, Pediatrics, Psychiatry, Radiology and Surgery do not accept students from non-LCME accredited medical schools.
+The UF College of Medicine Gainesville Divisions/Departments of Dermatology, Family Medicine, Gastroenterology, Hematology, Hospital Medicine, Internal Medicine, Nephrology, Neurology, Obstetrics & Gynecology, Ophthalmology, Pediatrics, Psychiatry, Radiology and Surgery do not accept students from non-LCME accredited medical schools.

-The UF College of Medicine Gainesville offers specialty rotations, only with the Divisions/Departments of Anesthesiology, Cardiology, Neurological Surgery (Observership only), Orthopaedics, Otolaryngology (Observership only), Pathology (Observership only), Physical Medicine & Rehabilitation, Radiation Oncology (Observership only), and Urology.
+The UF College of Medicine Gainesville offers specialty rotations, only with the Divisions/Departments of:

 Please note.
 Sub-Internships; the required Emergency Medicine, Geriatrics, and Internship 101 are not available to visiting international students.